Prepared for Success Component

 - College Credit Plus – Earns at least 3 credits.

-If a student achieves more than one of the above, the district still earns 0.3 point for that student.
+*If a student achieves more than one of the above, the district still earns 0.3 bonus points for that student.

-Add the total points the district earned on the six measures, then divide that number by the total number of students in the adjusted classes of 2014 and 2015.
-The maximum points possible are 1.3 per student.
-Here’s what the the letter grade calculation looks like:
+Add the total points the district earned on the six measures, then divide that number by the total number of students in the adjusted classes of 2016 and 2017.
+The maximum points possible are 1.3 per student

 1Based on six measures.